JasonLiu134/project-recipes/README.md

 | 37 | 0.00 | 0.00 | 0.00 | 0.00 | 10687.70 | 10687.70 |
 | All | 486.60 | 446.60 | 425.79 | 405.05 | 415.21 | 415.10 |

 This pivot table has several interesting features to discuss.
 First, by looking at the bottom row, it would seem like on average, the recipes with lower ratings typically had more calories.
-We can note that since a majority of the ratings were 5 (from earlier), it's likely that many large outliers with high calories will have a rating of 5.
+We can note that since a majority of the ratings were 5 (from earlier), it's likely that many large outliers with high calories can also have a rating of 5.
 As such, the average calories for recipes with a rating of 5 could actually be higher than what we should expect compared to the other ratings.
 This is seen in the bottom few rows, where the few recipes that used over 30 ingredients only received ratings of 5.

 The pivot table also gives us some important information on how the number of ingredients can affect the calories as well.
 On average, looking at the first few rows, it seems like recipes that only use one ingredient typically contain many more calories than other recipes.
-However, aside from that, there isn't a clear pattern for how the number of ingredients could affect the number of calories, even though we would expect more food to come from more ingredients.
-This is likely because we don't acutally have information on what the ingredients are, and having certain ingredients like oil or butter in a recipe would contribute to a recipe that uses a lot of vegetables; therefore, the information by n_ingredients alone might actually not be quantitative!
+However, aside from that, there isn't a clear pattern for how the number of ingredients could affect the calories, even though we would expect a recipe with more ingridents to produce food that has more calories.
+This is likely because we don't acutally have information on what the ingredients are, and having certain ingredients like oil or butter in a recipe would contribute more calories to the recipe than one that uses a lot of vegetables; therefore, the information found in `'n_ingredients'` alone might not be quantitative!

 ---
 ## Assessment of Missingness